GitAlias/gitalias/README.md

 ## Install

-This is simply a text file.
-Copy what you like.

-  1. See the file `gitalias.txt`.
+Download the file `gitalias.txt` and put it anywhere you want.

+Edit your file `.gitconfig` and add this:

+    [include]
+        path = gitalias.txt

-  2. Copy/paste anything you like into your own `.gitconfig` file.
+Alternative: If you are using an older version of git that does not have the "include" capability, or if you prefer more control, then you can simply view the file `gitalias.txt` and copy/paste anything you like into your own `.gitconfig` file.

 ## Examples